What are Account-to-Account payments?

 By combining A2A payments with open banking technology, businesses can now offer their customers a friction-free experience.
 No intermediaries and no need to add card details multiple times.
 Instead, APIs have enabled a financial infrastructure that can accept both instant one-off payments and recurring payments from desktop or mobile browsers and apps.

+A2A payments that are combined with open banking technology naturally offer multi-factor authentication and so businesses utilising A2A will be compliant and more likely to see a reduction in fraud and chargeback losses, all without compromising on their checkout experience.

-2021 saw the introduction of Strong Customer Authentication (SCA) - a new European regulatory requirement that is designed to reduce fraud across online transactions over €50.
+This is particularly important for those businesses with offices in Europe and the United Kingdom as these regions saw the introduction of Strong Customer Authentication (SCA) in early 2021.
+This is a new European regulatory requirement that is designed to reduce fraud across online transactions over €50.
 Customers must now prove who they are by demonstrating two of the following three elements:

 Knowledge: something the customer knows, such as a pin or password